CBhandawat/Resume-Extraction-Using-Python-and-Gen-AI/README.md

 # Resume-Extraction-Using-Python-and-Gen-AI

+# THIS REPOSITORY HOLDS AS FOLLOWS:
+1. THE FILES FOR STREAMLIT APPLICATION MADE FOR RESUME EXTRACTION <br>
+2. THE PYTHON CODE MADE IN GOOGLE COLAB

 # Summary
 As the name suggests Resume Extraction enables you to extract information in JSON format from your resume(for extensions like: .pdf, .txt, .docx) using Large Language Model GPT(gpt-4o-mini).
 The information it extracts are as follows:<br>